meghna-kaushik/Microsoft_face_reco_project/README.md

-Developed a robust attendance tracking system that accurately detects and identifies individuals from video feeds.
+A resilient attendance tracking system was created, which effectively detects and recognizes individuals from video feeds.
+The technologies employed in this project were Python and the OpenCV library.
-Technologies Used: Python, OpenCV library